Moonveil-Kanata/muragraylevelfix-deck/README.md

 ### TL;DR

-Average Samsung-panel on Steam Deck have known-issues with issues called Mura Effect, where it has bad gray-uniformity.
+Average Samsung-panel on Steam Deck have known-issues called Mura Effect, where it has bad gray-uniformity.
 Resulting, grainy/dirty looks on the screen which can consider looks like a noise or film grain.
 Causing gradient effects on near-black looks like banding when fading into black.

 After certain level of brightness between 35/40% above and certain higher screen hertz, it seems grey level is raised too much.
 Resulting raised black, more visible mura, and bad transition effects on gradient between black-level and grey is more prominent.